oopsmonk/documentation/getting-started/1.5/networks/overview.md

 | :--- | :------------------------------ | :--------- | ------------------------------------------------------------ | ---- |
 |      | [Comnet](../networks/commnet.md) | Active     | A development network where the IOTA token has no value except for testing purposes |      |

-## Coordinator address
+## Coordinator public key

-In the current IOTA networks, nodes rely on the Coordinator to reach a consensus, therefore each one is hard-coded with the address of a Coordinator.
-Nodes use this address to validate the Coordinator's signatures in milestones.
+In the current IOTA networks, nodes rely on the Coordinator to reach a consensus, therefore each one is hard-coded with the public key of a Coordinator.
+Nodes use this public key, or keys, to validate the Coordinator's signatures in milestones.

 :::info:
 The Coordinator is temporary.
 After Chrysalis is completed, we will transition into removing the Coordinator: [Coordicide](https://coordicide.iota.org/post-coordinator).